SimpleServer/ShopTool/README.md

 You can generate a new pricelist based on existing pricelists.
-In this process, all items given in the different lists are thrown together to build the new list.
-If items occur twice, only the first one ist taken.
+In this process, all items given in the different lists are thrown together to build the new list (if items occur twice, only the first one ist taken).
 This is especially useful if you want to apply some values to all items of a pricelist, e.g. interests or default stock or refill time values.
-It is also useful to create a raw assortment of a new shop - for this purpose there are basic pricelists that contain only items of a special group, e.g. ore or tools.
+It is also useful to create a raw assortment of a new shop - for this purpose there are basic pricelists that contain only items of a special group, e.g. ore or wool.
 After creating a pricelist like this you can go into the file an manually adapt some items.

 Note that pricelists are revised before being processed: If an item line is incorrect ShopTool tries to make it valid but if that fails, the item is discarded.